Investgrape/ria-back-office-1/README.md

 # RIA Back Office

-A compliance and operations dashboard for Registered Investment Advisers
+A compliance and operations dashboard for Registered Investment Advisers.
+This system helps RIAs manage their regulatory compliance, operations, document management, and client relationships.

 ## Features